Quick-Start

 - stubs

 You can extend this solution file with additional targets, each for a different technology with a different template.
-The module.yaml
+The module.yaml file is technology-independent and can be used with any template.

 We highly recommend specifying the exact version of the template.
 Otherwise, a newer version will be automatically downloaded and used for code generation.
 This can lead to unexpected behavior if file structures or code changes in the template.

-, some files, such as implementations (stub feature), won't be updated.
+Set the force parameter to true if you want to always override all generated files.
+When set to false, some files, such as implementations (stub feature), won't be updated.
 API files are always updated regardless of this setting.

 API Module File

-Use your preferred text editor to create the helloworld.module.yaml
+Use your preferred text editor to create the helloworld.module.yaml file with the following example content:

 schema: apigear.module/1.0